Woman who fled Saudi Arabia reaches her new home in Canada

 In August, Saudi Arabia expelled Canada's ambassador to the kingdom and withdrew its own ambassador after Canada's Foreign Ministry tweeted support for women's right activists who had been arrested.
 The Saudis also sold Canadian investments and ordered their citizens studying in Canada to leave.

-No country, including the US, spoke out publicly in support of Canada in that spat with the Saudis.
-Freeland didn't address what Alqunun's case would mean to Saudi relations.
+Freeland avoided an answer when asked what Alqunun's case would mean to Saudi relations.

-"Canada believes very strongly in standing up for human rights throughout the world.
-We believe very strongly that women's rights are human rights," Freeland said.

 There was no immediate Saudi government reaction, nor any mention of her arrival in state media.

-Freeland said the UN refugee agency found she was in dangerous situation in Thailand and that Canada is glad they were able to act quickly to offer her refuge.
+Freeland said that the U.N. refugee agency found she was in danger in Thailand and that Canada's government is glad it was able to act quickly to offer her refuge.

 Alqunun's father arrived in Bangkok on Tuesday, but his daughter refused to meet with him.